Denes nad Makedonija: History

-The lyrics of "Denes nad Makedonija" were penned by Vlado Maleski, a writer who was active in the Partisan movement during World War II.
+The lyrics of "Denes nad Makedonija" were penned by Vlado Maleski in 1941, a writer who was active in the Macedonian Partisan movement during World War II.
 The musical portion was composed by Todor Skalovski.
-The song was first played in 1942, among groups affiliated with the communist and Partisan resistance in Struga.
-According to oral recounts, the hymn was played by Maleski himself on New Year's Eve in the presence of 24 youths, whose identities were subsequently documented in writing only in 1981.
+The song was first played in 1941 in Struga, among partisan and communist circles.
+According to oral recounts, the song was performed by Maleski himself on New Year's Eve in the presence of 24 youths, whose identities were subsequently documented in writing only in 1981.
 Even though the resistance consisted of fighters from the different ethnic groups across Yugoslavia, the aforementioned youths are believed to have all identified as Macedonians.
+The names of Goce Delčev, Pitu Guli, Nikola Karev, Jane Sandanski and Dimitar Vlahov were referred to because they advocated for an independent Macedonia and were against Bulgarian irredentism.
+Per academics Aleksandar Pavković and Christopher Kellen, they essentially had the same cause as the partisans in the National Liberation Struggle.
 From the end of the war, it was utilized – albeit unofficially – as the regional anthem of the Socialist Republic of Macedonia (which was part of Yugoslavia at the time) until 1989.
+In June 1943, the song was published in a collection of Macedonian national liberation songs, edited by Kočo Racin.

-Meanwhile, during the Informbiro period, a small change was made in the lyrics.
-In the new version, the names of Nikola Karev and Dimitar Vlahov were scrapped and that of Dame Gruev was added.
-Karev's name was removed, as he and his brothers were suspected of being Bulgarophiles.
-Vlahov also was dismissed, because he came from the Bulgarian Communist Party, communicated much better in Bulgarian than in the newly codified Macedonian language, and had no political supporters in Macedonia.
-The initial idea of the communist elite to remove the name of Gotse Delchev too and not to include that of Dame Gruev, because of their Bulgarophile sentiments, was abandoned.
+During the Informbiro period, a small change was made in the lyrics.
+In the new version, the names of Karev and Vlahov were removed and that of Dame Gruev was added.
+There is no official explanation for the changes in the lyrics, although it has been debated.
 On 14 April 1989, the socialist republic's Assembly amended the Constitution of 1974, expressly affirming "Denes nad Makedonija" as its official regional anthem.
 However, this change was short-lived, as the Assembly declared Macedonia's sovereignty two years later in January.
-This was approved on 8 September 1991 in a referendum that saw Macedonians vote overwhelmingly in favour of independence.
+Macedonia's independence was approved on 8 September 1991 in a referendum that saw Macedonians vote overwhelmingly in favor of independence.

 Soon after independence, the Macedonian national legislature held a contest to determine a national anthem for the state.
 "Denes nad Makedonija" was one of several candidates in contention – the others in the running were "Himna" ("Anthem", lit.
 'Hymn') by Taki Hrisik and "Da ni bideš večna" ("That You Should be Eternal") by Aleksandar Džambazov – and ended up finishing runner-up in the final results.
-Despite this, most of the Assembly Commission voted to make it the national anthem of the state, and it was duly adopted on 11 August 1992.
+Despite this, most members of the Assembly Commission voted to make it the national anthem of the state, and it was duly adopted on 11 August 1992.
+A deputy had proposed restoring the name of Karev in the lyrics, whose proposal was declined.
+The Albanian political parties did not support the anthem on the basis that it favored one ethnic group and excluded the others.